Guiding Your Puppy: A Comprehensive Guide on How to Socialize a Puppy

 • Enhanced social skills with other dogs and people

 Enrolling your puppy in socialization classes can significantly reduce the risk of undesirable behaviors, such as aggression towards unfamiliar people or dogs.
 Once puppies have been dewormed, tested negative for intestinal parasites, and received their first DHPP/DA2PP vaccination, they can join these classes.
-Typically, these classes last four to six weeks, providing ample time for puppies to:
+Typically, these classes last four to six weeks, providing ample time for socializing puppies and to:

 • Learn basic commands